 Life after the four walls of the classroom is another turbulent stage.
 You need to be as firm and decisive as possible before you begin to face real-life challenges.

-How you use your 4 or 5 years in school really matters.
-This will tell if you’ll really struggle with time management and other skills required for you to be successful out there.
+How you use your 4 or 5 years in school matters.
+This will tell if you’ll struggle with time management and other skills required for you to be successful out there.

 6. Know that values & good conscience are more precious than grades

-While you are feeling the need to cut out the habit of cheating in exams, you need to rethink the reason why you want to take this righteous path of life.
+While you are feeling the need to cut out the habit of cheating in exams, you need to rethink the reason why you want to take this righteous path in life.